Gkcloud5/Better-future/Learning/Linux/Related to Network/TCP and IP Model - Linux.md

 ##### Link layer:

-* Link layer specifies how to send data across a physical piece of hardware. such as data travelling thriugh ethernet, fiber
+* Link layer specifies how to send data across a physical piece of hardware. such as data travelling through ethernet, fiber